What is the Pledge Drive?

 Anyway that works for you.
 You may drop a check in the collection plate if it is clearly designated as a pledge payment.
 Payments may be made by check monthly, quarterly, or annually as best fits your family’s needs.
 You may set up automatic payment through your online banking system.
-We can accept credit cards but would urge you to add a 2% donation to cover the service charge.
-We do not recommend that you pay your pledge with cash, although if you do, please enclose the cash in an envelope marked with your name and the word “Pledge 2020-21.””
+We can accept credit cards and debit card via our PayPal button on pledging page.
+We do not recommend that you pay your pledge with cash, although if you do, please enclose the cash in an envelope marked with your name and the word “Pledge 2021-22.””

 I lost my job and won’t have any income for the foreseeable future, so I won’t be able to make a pledge.

 There is an Arab proverb that says “If you have much, give of your wealth; If you have little, give of your heart.”
 UU Meriden believes in supporting all people, especially in times of need.
 If you are unable to make a monetary pledge at this time, let one of the ministers know.

 What if I’m not ready to make a pledge?